koding/koding/go/src/github.com/mitchellh/packer/website/source/docs/builders/virtualbox-iso.html.markdown

   port in this range to run the HTTP server.
 If you want to force the HTTP server to be on one port, make this minimum and maximum port the same.
   By default the values are 8000 and 9000, respectively.

+* `iso_interface` (string) - The type of controller that the ISO is attached to, defaults to "ide".
+When set to "sata", the drive is attached to an AHCI SATA controller.

 * `iso_urls` (array of strings) - Multiple URLs for the ISO to download.
   Packer will try these in order.
 If anything goes wrong attempting to download